-The Remuneration Committee consists of two independent non-executive directors: Lord Birdwood (Chairman) and Mr Harris.
+The Remuneration Committee consisted of the independent non-executive directors: D Harris (Chairman) and Lord Birdwood (who served until his death on 11 July 2015).

 Remuneration of Directors

 Each executive director is paid a basic salary and is entitled to benefits, namely payments of pension contributions to a suitable scheme of his choice, the option of the use of a company car, fuel and/or mileage allowance and participation in a private health care scheme.
 Where a director chooses not to take a pension allowance, an equivalent sum is added to his gross salary.